SolomonAyuba/student-record-system/README.md

+# Student Record System
 This project was initiated using CLion IDE.
-An open-source IDE of JetBrains (https://www.jetbrains.com/clion/).
+An open-source IDE of [JetBrains](https://www.jetbrains.com/clion/).

+## Overview
 **Project Title: Student Record System**.

 A simple Student Record System in C that allows users to manage student information.
 The program seeks to implement the following functionalities: